 Bill numbers will then assist you in finding more information on the history of the legislation in print and on-line sources.

 For legislation prior to1998, dates of legislative action are printed in tables in the House and Senate Journals, and final status sheets.
-The summarized history for legislation from 1998 to current can be found at Colorado General Assembly.

 The bill history or legislative action includes dates of Senate and House floor debates, committee assignments, dates of committee hearings, date legislation signed by the governor, etc.